wulliy/wasteof3-docs/README.md

 for now, you can use the [beta site](https://beta.wasteof.money) itself to send and use endpoints

 ~~NOTE: you can't use any of these endpoints if you weren't invited to the wasteof3 beta~~<br/>
-ignore the message above. you can only use the endpoints IF the requests have a `cookie` header that have a `wasteofbeta` key with the value of your wasteof3 beta password. (https://wasteof.money/posts/6287debfc84fe3bebc2c64a7#comments-6287fe73c137a2e8af01b58a)
+~~ignore the message above. you can only use the endpoints IF the requests have a `cookie` header that have a `wasteofbeta` key with the value of your wasteof3 beta password. (https://wasteof.money/posts/6287debfc84fe3bebc2c64a7#comments-6287fe73c137a2e8af01b58a)~~
+NEVERMIND ALL OF THAT ABOVE, you can now send wasteof3 endpoints no matter if, you have beta acccess or not.

 # wasteof3-docs
 documentation for wasteof3 (work in progress)